Interview With a Board Certified Specialist

 Denese Marshall, PsyD, MSCP, ABPP

-Dr. Denese Marshall is a licensed clinical psychologist and a police psychologist practicing in the U.S. Virgin Islands.
-Dr. Marshall has devoted her career to providing psychological services to those in law enforcement and protective services work, and other high stress occupations.
-She consults with agencies regarding the best practices for promoting health and wellness.
-Dr. Marshall also specializes in forensic evaluations, and provides clinical services to children, adolescents, and adults.
+Denese Marshall, PhD, is a licensed clinical psychologist and police psychologist practicing in the U.S. Virgin Islands.
+She has devoted her career to providing psychological services to individuals in law enforcement, protective services, and other high-stress occupations.
+Dr. Marshall consults with agencies on best practices for promoting health and wellness.
+She also specializes in forensic evaluations and provides clinical services to children, adolescents, and adults.

 Q. What motivated you to seek board certification?

-A. I sought board certification to validate my experience in police and public safety psychology to the agencies I provide psychological services to and to demonstrate my commitment to the field as a specialist.
-I was also motivated to become board certified because this recognition is the highest in our field of work and it confirms that you possess the skills, knowledge, education, and experience to provide this specialty work.
+A. I pursued board certification to validate my experience in police and public safety psychology to the agencies I serve and to demonstrate my commitment to the field as a specialist.
+I was also motivated by the recognition that board certification represents the highest standard in our field and confirms that one possesses the skills, knowledge, education, and experience required for this specialty work.

 Q. What did you learn about yourself and your practice while doing board certification?